 - We cook.
 A lot.

-- But we’re not above the occasional shortcut.
-Canned beans, frozen fruit, and even store-bought chicken stock might be found in a dietitian’s pantry near you.
+- But we’re not above shortcuts.
+Canned beans, frozen fruit, and even store-bought chicken stock can likely be found in a dietitian’s pantry near you.

 - And we love a good restaurant meal too.
-But definitely not every day.
+Again, not every day.

 - We have the BEST potlucks.